Welcome

 2. Proximity of Relationship: Close Ties of Love and Affection

 The claimant must demonstrate a close tie of love and affection with the primary victim (the person injured or endangered by the defendant's negligence).
+Without this relational proximity, even witnesses to harrowing scenes will not qualify.

 3. Proximity in Time and Space

 The claimant must have been present at the scene of the accident or witnessed its immediate aftermath.
+The courts have applied this requirement strictly while recognising a narrow window for the aftermath.

-• Presence at Scene: Being physically present when the horrifying event occurs clearly satisfies this.
+• Presence at scene: Being physically present when the horrifying event occurs clearly satisfies this.

 4. Means of Perception: Direct Sight or Hearing